rackerlabs/support-how-to/content/cloud-servers/build-your-application-on-the-rackspace-cloud.md

 Take the following security measure at the account level:

 - Set up [RBAC](/how-to/getting-started-with-role-based-access-control-rbac/)
   for your team.
-Use strong passwords and security questions and answers for each team member.
+Use strong passwords, security questions, and answers for each team member.

 #### Infrastructure level